fmachanda/Orbital-Simulator/README.md

 Remove slowdown|**.**

 ### Time management and DT
-In the bottom right corner, you should see a number labeled **DT**.
-This tells you how much time passes in between each calculation performed by the simulator (not between each frame, as many calculations are performed each frame).
-A higher number will let the simulation run faster, but with a lower precision (and vice versa).
-If you have a very fast satellite (e.g., with a very low periapsis), **DT** should be low.
-If you have problems with satellites acting weird, try the simulation again with a lower value of **DT**
+In the bottom right corner, you should see two numbers.
+The first is **DT**, which tells you how much time passes in between each calculation performed by the simulator.
+The second tells you how many of these calculations are performed in between each frame refresh.
+A higher **DT** will let the simulation run faster, but with a lower precision (and vice versa).
+If you have a very fast satellite (e.g., with a low periapsis), **DT** should be low.
+Setting **DT** too high will cause innacuracies (the Moon may even escape Earth orbit).

 ---
-*README.md modified 10 March 2024*
+*README.md modified 11 March 2024*